 In August 2006, the Company invested \$25,000,000 in Icahn Partners, LP, a privately managed investment partnership, of which Mr. Icahn is the portfolio manager and the controlling person of the general partner, and manager of the partnership.
+In September 2007, the Company invested an additional \$25,000,000.

-As of the record date, Jefferies was the beneficial owner of 5.6% of the Common Stock.
+As of the record date, Jefferies was the beneficial owner of 6.5% of the Common Stock.
 Jefferies or its affiliates have from time to time provided investment banking, general financing and banking services to the Company and its affiliates, for which they have received customary compensation.
-During 2006, the Company paid to Jefferies and its affiliates fees in the amount of approximately \$3,850,000.
+During 2007, the Company paid to Jefferies and its affiliates fees in the amount of approximately \$8,662,500.
 Jefferies or its affiliates may provide similar services in the future.
+Affiliates of Jefferies owned convertible notes of the Company in 2007.